PiyushWithPant/RNN/README.md

 This project implements a **Recurrent Neural Network (RNN)** using **PyTorch** to classify the sentiment (Positive/Negative) of movie reviews from the classic **IMDB dataset**.

 The model is trained using word embeddings and a simple RNN layer and achieves a good baseline performance on the sentiment classification task.

+The main objective of this project is to understand a simple RNN and how to get word embeddings from text, then use them to train the RNN.
+This project helped me to understand a lot about Machine Learning algorithms employed in NLP domain and I hope it does the same for you :-)

 ---